ohmysh/docs-v2/other/faq.md

 - 03 ~~You may not run plugins by CLI in `0.0.5-build_21`.~~ We fixed it, and to solve it, you can download December Updates.
 - 04 ~~You may not delete or restore **just one** file by `trash` in oms build version `< 36`~~, you can download February Updates.
 - 05 You may not switch channel by CLI.
+- 06 `tree` command cannot be used properly, see in https://github.com/ohmysh/ohmysh/issues/21